Yiki77/MROSS/README.md

 It's my first paper submission as the first author

-❗ I record this **bad experience** here to remind myself all the time ❗
+❗ I record this **Bad Experience** here to remind myself all the time ❗

-But I think the work is still meaningful.
+But I think this work is still very meaningful and worth recording.

 MROSS significantly contributes to multimedia processing by introducing a novel approach for scene sketching that leverages semantic understanding and multi-round optimization techniques.
 MROSS not only enhances the quality and quantity of generated scene sketches but also facilitates efficient processing of multimedia data by providing a systematic framework for abstracting complex scenes into simplified representations.
 As a result, MROSS could offer valuable insights and techniques that can be applied across various multimedia tasks, including image understanding, content summarization, and visual communication, thereby advancing the field of multimedia processing.